Changes to the income and assets test thresholds could mean more money in your back pocket. Here’s what you should know.

 It’s also important to note Age Pension payments are generally reviewed each year in March and September by the government, so may change in future.

-Age Pension payments
+Age pension payments

 Status